-It has been 3 months since I started my first job, and I have to thank my company for all learning opportunities that are given to me, both technical and non-technical.
+It has been 3 months since I started my first job, and I have to thank my manager for all the learning opportunities that are given to me, both technical and non-technical.

 Achievements and progress